-Maximizing instructional time is very important to all of us at Aina Haina School.
+Maximizing instructional time is very important to all of us at Aina Haina Elementary School.
 There will be no deliveries of any type (e.g. food, gifts, etc.) to classrooms or students unless authorized by the school and only in very rare, unique circumstances.
 All visitor policies and procedures apply even upon authorization.
-Leaving items with the front office is also discouraged, but in the event of an extenuating circumstance items left with the office will be forwarded to the classroom teacher.
+Leaving items with the front office is also discouraged, but in the event of an extenuating circumstance items left with the office will be forwarded to the classroom teacher or student will be summoned to come to office for pick up.